 Let me start off by saying that I in no way claim to be a minimalist.
 I am not, but after many years of living out of a backpack, I have adopted a minimalist lifestyle which I have found to have many many benefits.

 When I was in year 12 I was constantly shopping and buying new clothes and accessories.
 Having the latest and greatest of things was important to me because I felt I needed to keep up with the trends and impress my friends.
 Wearing the same outfit to a party twice, that was just totally unacceptable.
 Nowadays, this kind of thinking just makes me laugh.
 I spent the better half of 2014 road tripping the west coast of America, backpacking through South and Central America and camping across national parks in Canada.
-When I left to South America, I took 1 backpack with me – weighting a total of 14kg.
-This was all I had with me for 6 months, and it was all I needed. (see my guide to packing for South America).
+When I left for South America, I took 1 backpack with me – weighing a total of 14kg.
+This was all I had with me for 6 months, and it was all I needed.
+See my guide to packing for South America.

-It really taught me that we don’t need a lot to get by.
-We may want 1000000 things, but none of these are necessities.
+It taught me that we don’t need a lot to get by.
+We may want 1000000 things, but none of them are essential.

 Having moved overseas three times now and with plans to do so in the future, I know that things I buy will end up at the op shop.
 So I simply just don’t buy things.

 Having this kind of mindset has meant that I have been able to travel the world for 2 and half years, so far.
 I have always worked along the way to help me out, but being able to save the money in the first place has been a result of not buying new things.
 I don’t buy new clothes every week, I don’t upgrade technology every time a new release comes out and I don’t buy things I don’t need.
 I only ever go to the shops when I need something.